pinglarin/scs2023-pdf-to-notes/minnieslog.md

 >> not sure if this can be done because the most possible way to return a file is using FileResponse but it requires a path to the file and probably cant send a file that has been generated in the function.
 Will probably have to result to simply sending a string to the user.
+8. display the summarized text on the web page <<< To Be DONE

 ***TO BE DONE***
 Fill in generator function